-In November 2018, there were 1,400 applicants approved for new or revised contractor license.
+In February of 2020, there were 1,741 applicants approved for new or revised contractor licenses.
 All of the new and some revised applicants are required to post the contractor bond prior to receiving a license.

-The CSLB’s Statewide Investigative Fraud Team (SWIFT) performs monthly sting operations throughout California, resulting in hundreds of citations and three to five felony charges with each successful sting.
-In 2017 alone the CSLB helped recover over $47 million in ordered restitution for consumers.
+The CSLB’s Statewide Investigative Fraud Team (SWIFT) performs monthly sting operations throughout California, resulting in hundreds of citations and usually three to five felony charges with each successful sting.
+In 2017 alone the CSLB helped recover more than $47 million in ordered restitution for consumers.
 We encourage all consumers to check a contractor’s license status with the CSLB prior to accepting the contract.

 How can California Contractors Insurance Services help?

 The required California contractor bond is our specialty.
 CCIS has been in business longer than any other California contractor-focused insurance agency.
-We work with several major insurance carriers to deliver the lowest bond price every time in seconds.
+We work with several major insurance carriers to quickly deliver the lowest bond price available.

-Contractors are required to file a $15,000 contractor license bond with the California Contractors State License Board to maintain an active license.
+Contractors are required to file a $15,000 contractor license bond with the California CSLB to maintain an active license.
 The bond protects the CSLB by transferring to a surety bond company the cost of damages to the public resulting from a licensed business breaking California’s Contractor License Law.

 How much does a contractor license bond cost in California?